Folate: Food fortification

 Folic acid fortification is a process where synthetic folic acid is added to wheat flour or other foods with the intention of promoting public health through increasing blood folate levels in the populace.
 It is used as it is more stable during processing and storage.
 After the discovery of the link between insufficient folic acid and neural tube defects, governments and health organizations worldwide made recommendations concerning folic acid supplementation for women intending to become pregnant.
 Because the neural tube closes in the first four weeks of gestation, often before many women even know they are pregnant, many countries in time decided to implement mandatory food fortification programs.
 A meta-analysis of global birth prevalence of spina bifida showed that when mandatory fortification was compared to countries with voluntary fortification or no fortification program, there was a 30% reduction in live births with spina bifida, with some countries reporting a greater than 50% reduction.

 Folic acid is added to grain products in more than 80 countries, either as required or voluntary fortification, and these fortified products make up a significant source of the population's folate intake.
-Fortification is controversial, with issues having been raised concerning individual liberty, as well as the theorized health concerns described in the Safety section.
-In the U.S., there is concern that the federal government mandates fortification but does not provide monitoring of potential undesirable effects of fortification.
 The Food Fortification Initiative lists all countries in the world that conduct fortification programs, and within each country, what nutrients are added to which foods.
-The most commonly mandatory fortified vitamin – in 62 countries – is folate; the most commonly fortified food is wheat flour.
+As of Sep 2025, the Global Fortification Data Exchange reports that folate is a mandatory fortified vitamin in 70 countries, beat only by iodine at 126 and iron at 87; the most commonly fortified food by far is wheat flour.

+Moreover, studies show that floic acid food fortifiaction can be done using Saccharomyces cerevisiae and lactic acid bacteria, which synthesize significant amounts of folic acid; therefore, it renders them as a possible novel source of this vitamin.

 Australia and New Zealand

 Australia and New Zealand jointly agreed to wheat flour fortification through the Food Standards Australia New Zealand in 2007.
-The requirement was set at 135 µg of folate per 100 g of bread.
+The requirement was set at 135 μg of folate per 100 g of bread.
 Australia implemented the program in 2009.
 New Zealand was also planning to fortify bread (excluding organic and unleavened varieties) starting in 2009, but then opted to wait until more research was done.
 The Association of Bakers and the Green Party had opposed mandatory fortification, describing it as "mass medication".
 Food Safety Minister Kate Wilkinson reviewed the decision to fortify in July 2009, citing as reasons to oppose claims for links between over consumption of folate with increased risk of cancer.
 In 2012 the delayed mandatory fortification program was revoked and replaced by a voluntary program, with the hope of achieving a 50% bread fortification target.